 If you've ever heard horror stories of people being left with burns, intense peeling, and scarring from performing peels at home, there's a good chance they were using TCA, an intense acid that vigorously exfoliates the skin and causes actual peeling to occur.
 "You should never use TCA or phenol peels at home.
 They are simply too strong for at-home use and are only to be done professionally," Gross implores.

 "Otherwise, it is not so much about the ingredients as it is the percentage of active ingredients in a peel.
 I do not believe in super-high concentrations of one acid in a single-step peel, he says.
-"For example, glycolic acid at a low percentage is safe for at-home.
+"For example, glycolic acid at a low percentage is safe for at home.
 But once you increase the percentage, you need to have the peel administered by a licensed professional because it needs to be properly neutralized or you can risk damaging the skin."
 The moral of the story?
 Don't assume that more is better.
 Gross says it's simply a myth that stronger acids will give you better results.
 "Products that emphasize high levels of acids may cause chemical burns.
 Never assume that more is better.
-There is a limit to what is useful, beneficial, or safe," he says.
+There is a limit to what is useful, beneficial, or safe," he adds.

 If you're looking for a stronger peel that's still safe enough to use at home, try Gross's Clinical Grade Resurfacing Liquid Peel, which is a more advanced treatment you can do up to twice a week that contains added exfoliation from enzymes in addition to its expert acid blend.
-This one is my personal favorites and, in fact, has been part of my Sunday skincare routine for months now.
+This one is my personal favorite and, in fact, has been part of my Sunday skincare routine for months now.

 Don't: Administer at-home chemical peels if you're pregnant.